czy88840616/czy88840616/README.md

 ### Hi there, I'm Harry Chen! 👋

-Hi, I'm Harry Chen!, a passionate self-taught frontEnd web developer from China.
+Hi, I'm Harry Chen!, a passionate frontEnd web developer from China.

-- 🔭 I’m currently working on [Midway Serverless](https://github.com/midwayjs/midway)
+I possess a variety of skills, such as writing Node.js programs using TypeScript/JavaScript, and I am also familiar with front-end technologies like React/Tailwind, as well as back-end languages including Java and Rust.
+In addition, I can use tools like Photoshop, Pixelmator, Affinity, and Blender for design work.

+- 🔭 I’m committed to the development of [Midway](https://github.com/midwayjs/midway), a popular full-stack Node.js framework in China.

 - 🌱 I’m currently learning Serverless & Framework Design.
 - 💬 Ask me about anything [here](https://github.com/czy88840616/czy88840616/issues)